babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

 **Expected Behaviour:** Finality contracts MUST implement this handler with the following verification logic:

+0. **Public Key Decoding**: Decode the finality provider's BTC public key:
+   - Decode the `fp_pubkey_hex` parameter from hex string to bytes
+   - This decoded byte array is used for all subsequent validation steps

-1. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
+1. **Allowlist Check**: Verify that the finality provider is in the allowlist:
-   - Call the rate limiting function with the finality provider's BTC public key and current block environment
+   - Query the allowlist storage using the decoded BTC public key bytes
-   - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded
-   - This check MUST occur before any other validation to prevent resource consumption
+   - If the finality provider is not in the allowlist, return `FinalityProviderNotAllowed` error

 2. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC: